 6:00 pm Sat, August 31 – 9:00 am Sun, September 1 * $75.00 for 1 adult & 1 child * $25.00 each additional family member

 Click HERE to register

 **Zoo Members: to obtain your 10% member discount you MUST call (707) 441-4263 to receive the special discount code!

 Stories and Stuffies

-Parents and young children are invited to join education staff in Secrets of the Forest on the first Wednesday of each month between September and May from 11:00am – noon for curated stories and quiet activities.
+Parents and young children are invited to join education staff in Secrets of the Forest on the first Wednesday of each month between September and June from 11:00 am – 12:00 pm for curated stories and quiet activities.
 Activity is included with paid admission.
-Stories and Stuffies is on summer vacation for the months of June, July and August.
+Stories and Stuffies goes on summer vacation for the months of July and August.

 Cub Club (Ages 5-7) Cub Club is a wild adventure for the young explorer.
 During each class we learn about animals through intimate encounters, hands-on exploration, theater, storybooks, art and more.

 Jr. Zookeepers (Ages 8-11) Hands-on learning about animals including caring for, feeding and making special treats for our zoo ambassadors.
 Camps cater to diverse learners and always include arts, physical movement and multi-sensory exploration.

 Would you like to share your love of the zoo with a child in need?
 Contact Foundation Executive Director, Leigh Pierre-Oetker to discuss sponsorship of a camper.
 Your generosity will help expand the mind of an eager young learner!